Apfirebolt/Express-Sports-Blog/README.md

 - Adding videos to post functionality completed, only a single video can be added to each post.
 Screenshots have been added for the same, max size for the video you can upload is 10 MB.

+## Testing

+- Adding automated testing using Mocha, Chai and Sinon

 ## Project Screenshots

 Please find some of the screenshots of the application.
 Below is the screenshot of the Register Page.